Tell us about you as an artist and how you’ve evolved over time.

 Who or what was your first sonic inspiration?

 Led Zeppelin, without a doubt, because John Bohnam left such a massive footprint and impression on me, not to mention the band’s raw energy was incredible too.
 Closely followed by Talk Talk’s “Laughing Stock”, because of how that record was recorded, how it sounds and feels with regard to minimalism.
 Thirdly, I owe so much to the sound and vibe of CAN’s “Ege Bamyasi”, a band way ahead of their time in my opinion.

 What are your current sonic inspirations?

-JM: I love mixing acoustic sounds with electronic production, especially when a solid bed of music is paired with somewhat loose playing or a dynamic performance.
+I love mixing acoustic sounds with electronic production, especially when a solid bed of music is paired with somewhat loose playing or dynamic performance.
 Thankfully, music is a melting pot of ideas these days, without boundaries or categories.
 I try to record drier, natural sounds whenever possible and then audition plugins and outboard to create more depth and interesting production, to blur the lines between what the original source was.
-Vahalla’s VintageVerb, Plate and Delay are all excellent to use when I need space, air, layers and imaging to fill out my sounds.
+Vahalla’s VintageVerb, Plate, and Delay are all excellent to use when I need space, air, layers, and imaging to fill out my sounds.

 When you’re burned out, how do you get inspired again?

 The cure for my feeling burned out is to switch gears and do something else until I find myself inspired again.
 If you’re lifting weights, on a long bike ride, or on a challenging run and you feel tired, your body is trying to tell you something.
 It’s the same with your brain and inspiration.
 It’s the same with my hands, feet, and ears.
 “Burn Out” translates to “Take a Break” or simply, “Time to Rest”.
 Recognize diminishing returns and chill out.
 Whether that’s 5 minutes, 5 hours, 5 days, or as long as you need.